I recently published an article entitled Did B’nai B’rith, National Post, Breibart incite JDL terrorists to attack me?

 Sorry, JDL terrorists!
 I can’t imagine why I would ever think you guys were capable of violence.

-Posted by Kevin Barrett on July 5, 2017, With 2914 Reads Filed under Investigations.
+Posted by Kevin Barrett on July 5, 2017, With 3047 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.